swiss-territorial-data-lab/proj-vit/README.md

 docker run -it -v /mnt/:/mnt/ --gpus all --ipc=host --privileged mmseg:v0
 ```

-In docker container, following codes initiate the environment and download the dataset:
+In docker container, following codes initiate the environment and download the dataset / model weights:

 ```
 conda activate mmseg